 Gruff’s methodology is rooted in Michael Chekhov’s technique and principles of play and developed through intensive collaborative practice over the past two years.
 It captures the audience’s imagination in the raw interface with characters born from the textures, smells, atmospheres and histories of their surroundings.

 Often working site-specifically or site-responsively, Gruff’s devising process explicitly seeks to escape the ‘beautiful’ and its attachment to boundaries.

 What brought all of you together?
 We all had very different interests, but a shared desire to explore the relationship between site and experience glued us together.
 Other than that it’s all down to our teacher Cass Fleming, who taught us about Michael Chekhov and introduced us to the idea of ‘play’ and that the imagination is a limitless source.
 She placed us together and nurtured our transition from four performers into a collective of theatre-makers.

 What inspired you to create Gruff Theatre?
 The idea that experience can happen in any kind of way, that architecture and scenography can forge experience and inhabit people’s minds and bodies in an affecting and purely theatrical way.
 The idea that we can create work that is both utterly ridiculous and peculiar as it is provoking and meaningful.
 The need to be challenged by each other.

-> What experiences or events characterised your time here as group?
-The sheer dedication and encouragement from tutors, three in particular, Adrian De La Court, Cass Fleming and Mischa Twitchin, who have transitioned into mentors.
-Also the final year Devised Performance pathway, which gave us an open space to constantly experiment, and start to develop our way of working as a company.
+What experiences or events characterised your time here as a group?
+The sheer dedication and encouragement from tutors, three, in particular, Adrian De La Court, Cass Fleming and Mischa Twitchin, who have transitioned into mentors.
+Also, the final year Devised Performance pathway, which gave us an open space to constantly experiment, and start to develop our way of working as a company.
 It was invaluable.

-> You can find out more about Gruff Theatre and their future productions on their website.
+You can find out more about Gruff Theatre and their future productions on their website.